Notly History, Family Crest & Coats of Arms

-Anglo-Saxon tribes.
+Notly is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
 It is derived from a habitational name from the places Black and White Notley in Essex.
 These place names derive from the Old English "hnut" meaning a "nut tree," and "le-ah," which referred to a clearing.
-CITATION[CLOSE]

 Early Origins of the Notly family

-Another 171 words (12 lines of text) covering the years 1665, 1676 and 1679 are included under the topic Early Notly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Notly research.
+Another 86 words (6 lines of text) covering the years 1665, 1676 and 1679 are included under the topic Early Notly History in all our PDF Extended History products and printed products wherever possible.

 Notly Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Notly are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Notly include: Nottley, Notley, Notleigh, Nott and others.

 Early Notables of the Notly family (pre 1700)